oriolsastre/nuwe-Travel-search-Backend/README.md

     <!-- This could be achieved adding a simple condition (`WHERE language='langi'`) to the query searching for matches on cities. -->

-- A similar parameter `lango` (language ouput) could be added to show in the results the name of the cities with the desired language.
+- A similar parameter `lango` (language output) could be added to show in the results the name of the cities with the desired language.
 This would be useful in the example shown above, then the cities of the first trip would be: [Barcelona, Xanghai, Pequín].

-    This can be achieved with the instance method in the City model `nameInLanguage(lang)`, which accepting the ISO 639-2/T language code as input, it returns asyncronously, if available, the name of the city in that language.
+    This can be achieved with the instance method in the City model `nameInLanguage(lang)`, which accepting the ISO 639-2/T language code as input, it returns asynchronously, if available, the name of the city in that language.
 If not translated, it returns the common name.

 - New types of travel different to air/land could be added by creating a new table on the database similar to `trip_land` or `trip_air` with the corresponding details of the new type of travel.